Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Closing Note

+Standards are not marketing.
+They protect animals, groomers, and build long-term trust.
 Use this SOP as a working document.
 Train your team on it.
 Audit your salon against it.

 About The Author